CEHSA/archiconnect-appv1/memory-bank/activeContext.md

 * **Architectural Preferences:**
   * Standard Laravel MVC patterns
   * Use of Blade components for views
-  * Laravel Events & Listeners for decoupled actions (now used for activity logging).
+  * Laravel Events & Listeners for decoupled actions.
+  * Laravel Queues for background tasks.
 * **Testing Preferences:**
   * (Not directly addressed in this task)
 * **Tooling/Workflow Preferences:**
   * VS Code as IDE
-  * Artisan commands for generating classes.
+  * Artisan commands for generating classes and running migrations.

 ## 6. Learnings & Insights from Current Work

 * **What has been learned recently about the project, codebase, or tools?**
-  * The event system in Laravel is suitable for implementing activity logging.
-  * Polymorphic relationships are useful for creating a generic activity log table.
-  * Eager loading (`with()`) is important for performance when displaying related data in views.
-* **Any "Aha!" moments or important realizations?**
-  * A generic listener combined with specific events provides a good balance of reusability and clarity for an activity logging system.
+  * It's crucial to ensure that Laravel's default table names (like `jobs` for queues) do not conflict with application-specific table names if the default configurations are used.
+  * If repurposing a default Laravel migration (like `create_jobs_table`), ensure that any features relying on the original schema (like database queues) are either reconfigured or have new, correct migrations provided.
+  * The `config/queue.php` file allows specifying a custom table name for the database queue driver.

 *This document is the most dynamic and should be updated frequently, ideally at the beginning and end of each development session.
 It links information from `productContext.md`, `systemPatterns.md`, and `techContext.md` to the immediate tasks at hand.*